-Collateral type City, State Number of Properties Rentable square feet ("RSF") / units/keys Weighted average % leased Weighted average lease term (yrs) Net lease 1 Office Stavanger, Norway 1 1,290,926 RSF 100% 7.7
+Number of Rentable square feet Weighted average % Weighted average rincipal Final debt Collateral type City, State properties ("RSF") / units/keys leased lease term (yrs) amo unt of debt maturity date Net lease 2 Office Stavanger, Norway 1 1,290,926 RSF 100% 6.4 \$ 157,216 Jun-25

-In July 2018, we acquired a class A office campus in Stavanger, Norway (the "Norway Net Lease") for \$320 million.
-This property is 100% occupied by a single tenant that is rated investment grade AA-/Aa2 from S&P and Moody's, respectively.
+In July 2018, we acquired a class A office campus in Stavanger, Norway (the "Norway Net Lease") for \$320 million (NOK 2.6 billion).
+This property is 100% occupied by a creditworthy single tenant.
 The property serves as their global headquarters.
 The Norway Net Lease requires the tenant to pay for all real estate-related expenses, including operational expenditures, capital expenditures and municipality taxes.
-The Norway Net Lease has a weighted average remaining lease term of eight years and the tenant has the option to extend for two five-year periods at the same terms with rent adjusted to market rent, and there is a risk that the rent can decrease at that time.
+The Norway Net Lease has a weighted average remaining lease term of six years and the tenant has the option to extend for two five-year periods at the same terms with rent adjusted to market rent, with the ability to reduce their total occupied space, and there is a risk that the rent can decrease at that time.
 The Norway Net Lease also has annual rent increases based on the Norwegian CPI Index through 2030.
-The rent increase in 2022 was 5.1%.
+The rent increase in 2023 was 6.1%.
 Our tenant has injected a significant amount of capital into improvements of the property over the past 10 years.

-Financing on the Norway Net Lease consists of a mortgage payable of \$162.4 million with a fixed rate of 3.9%, which matures in June 2025, at which time there will be five years remaining on the initial lease term.
+Financing on the Norway Net Lease consists of a mortgage payable of \$157.2 million (NOK 1.6 billion) with a fixed rate of 3.9%, which matures in June 2025, at which time there will be five years remaining on the initial lease term.
 The financing includes a provision for annual appraisal valuation each May with loan-to-value ("LTV") tests declining from 75% LTV beginning in year five, to 70% LTV after year eight and 65% LTV after year nine.
-The most recent valuation in May of 2022 resulted in an LTV of 67%.
-Market conditions could impact property valuations and continuing compliance with those annual tests, resulting in a cash trap subject to LTV rebalancing.
+The most recent valuation in May 2023 resulted in an LTV above the current 70% threshold.
+As a result, we contributed \$3.5 million of cash to our entity thereby putting us in compliance with the LTV test.
+The \$3.5 million is included in cash and cash equivalents on our consolidated balance sheet and remains available for our use.
+Market conditions could impact property valuations and continuing compliance with these annual tests, resulting in a cash trap subject to LTV rebalancing.